MicrosoftDocs/dynamics365smb-docs/financials/madeira-supply-chain.md

 ---
-title: Supply Chain| Microsoft Docs
+title: Supply Chain Features Supported by Financials| Microsoft Docs
-description: Learn about key supply chain concepts and processes
+description: Get a product overview and learn about key supply chain concepts and processes that are part of the ERP solution.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP